-- During the year ended December 31,2014, the Company mined a total of 2,139,615 tonnes of material including 533,268 tonnes of ore, of which 88,876 tonnes were stockpiled at Cerro Prieto.
-Of the 548,043 tonnes of ore mined, the majority was extracted from outside the mine plan which resulted in a lower average grade.
-Gold produced in 2014 was 4,890 ounces. - The Company continues to define the optimal crushing parameters which the Company believes will help improve recovery rates of gold.
+- During the three months ended March 31, 2015, the Company mined a total of 919,933 tonnes of material including 94,051 tonnes of ore, of which 79,477 tonnes were stockpiled at Cerro Prieto.
+Gold produced in Q1 2015 was 1,635 ounces. - The Company continues to define the optimal crushing parameters which the Company believes will help improve recovery rates of gold.
 Metallurgical test work on the tertiary crusher (High Pressure Grinding Roll or "HPGR") product has helped define the optimal parameters.
 The Company is in the process of modifying the crushing circuit for finer crushing and screening.
 In addition the Company purchased a pug mill and a telescopic stacking system.